tesseract-robotics/tesseract_planning/tesseract_task_composer/README.rst

            destinations: [ErrorTask, DoneTask]
        terminals: [ErrorTask, DoneTask]

-Leveraging a perviously defined task
+Leveraging a previously defined task
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When using a perviously defined task it is referenced using `task:` instead of `class:`.